Skip to main content

 • Chronic Obstructive Pulmonary Disease (COPD).
 This long-term lung disease limits airflow which causes shortness of breath.
 It includes emphysema and obstruction of the small airways.

-• Snoring is more common among people who smoke and increases with the amount of cigarettes smoked.
+• Snoring is more common among people who smoke and increases with the number of cigarettes smoked.

 • Inflammation and damage to the way your body heals itself.